Annatto (Achiote Powder): Complete Guide to Uses, Substitutes, Health Benefits & More

 1. Create a Flavorful Base: Toast the powder lightly in oil before adding other ingredients to unlock its full aroma.

-2. Blend It Into Pastes: Combine with garlic, citrus juice, vinegar, and other spices to make a versatile marinade or rub.
+2. Blend It Into Pastes: Combine with garlic, citrus juice, vinegar, and spices for versatile marinades or rubs.

-3. Add to Rice or Grains: Just a teaspoon can turn a plain side dish into something visually stunning and flavorful.
+3. Add to Rice or Grains: Just a teaspoon can turn plain sides into visually stunning dishes.

 4. Don't Overdo It: A little goes a long way—start small and adjust to taste.